 Most kids will be over the moon to be getting a dirt bike in the first place.
 This enthusiasm takes the pressure off in terms of which manufacturer to buy.
 Almost every pee-wee or junior dirt bike is of a similar standard.
 It makes sense to stick with a manufacturer your junior wants to ride.

-- Don’t buy a dirt bike that is too big.
+- Don’t buy a dirt bike that is too big, always research what are the tips for kids dirt biking.
 As with adults, kids need to be able to control and feel confident on a dirt bike.
 Smaller engines and lower saddles are available for pee wee riders of 2yo plus.
 Junior (8yo to 12yo) MX and enduro also have their size bikes.

 - Even if you do not intend to ride yourself, you should take time to understand the basics of dirt biking.
 If you have zero interest, and still wish to encourage your child, then it might be a good idea to find a local mentor that can help out.

 - Check out the TOP 3 Kids Dirt Bikes in 2020